hack3rs.ca network-security

 Exploit-Informed Remediation and Asset Criticality Tagging

-Move from severity-only patching to a risk-based remediation model that considers exploit activity, exposure, privilege, and business impact.
-This is where vulnerability management becomes operationally useful.
+Vulnerability exploitation in the real world does not follow CVSS order.
+This module moves beyond severity-only patching to a risk-based model that weighs exploit activity, exposure, privilege, and business impact — where vulnerability management actually becomes useful operationally.

 learning-objectives